AjaySbecse/AjaySbecse/README.md

 - 👋 Hi, I’m Ajay, Currently working in Zoho as a full stack developer.
-- 👀 I’m interested in app development and web development.
+- 👀 I’m interested in web development.
 - 🌱 I’m currently learning system designs and design pattern to enhance my coding knowledge
 - 💞️ I’m looking to collaborate on open source project.
 - 📫 You can reach me by mailing. ajays.becse@gmail.com